swiftlang/swift-evolution/proposals/NNNN-protocol-metatype-extensions.md

 // ConcreteA.self.instantiate() vs ConcreteB.self.instantiate()
 // dispatch differently because self is a different metatype value
 ```

+Instance members are not merely a stylistic choice for `P.Type` extensions;
+they are necessary.
+Because different conforming metatypes are distinct values,
+members need to dispatch on `self`, which requires them to be instance members.

+By using instance members for `P.Protocol` extensions in this proposal, we
+establish a uniform model: metatype extensions add instance members to metatype
+values.
+The only difference between `P.Protocol` and `P.Type` extensions is how
+many values the metatype has, one for `P.Protocol`, many for `P.Type`.

 We consider this a natural future direction but out of scope for this proposal.